gianlucaitachi/homecare_new/README.md

 You can either load these values with a package such as `flutter_dotenv` or pass them at runtime:

 ```
+cd app
 flutter run --dart-define=API_BASE_URL=http://10.0.2.2:3000 --dart-define=SENTRY_DSN= --dart-define=GOOGLE_MAPS_API_KEY=
 ```

 ### Running the Flutter App Locally
 1. Ensure the backend server is running so the mobile client can authenticate.
-2. Navigate to the Flutter project: `cd homecare_app`.
+2. Navigate to the Flutter project: `cd app`.
-3. Fetch dependencies: `flutter pub get`.
+3. Fetch dependencies from the Flutter project directory: `flutter pub get`.
 4. Format and analyze (optional but recommended):
    - `flutter format lib`
    - `flutter analyze`
-5. Launch the application, providing the backend base URL that should be injected into the runtime configuration:
+5. Launch the application from the `app/` directory, providing the backend base URL that should be injected into the runtime configuration:
    ```
    flutter run \
      --dart-define=BACKEND_BASE_URL=http://10.0.2.2:8080 \